snowplow/snowplowanalytics.com/_posts/2018-08-01-snowplow-indicative-relay-released/index.md

 <h2 id="indicative">1.
 What is Indicative?</h2>

-[Indicative][indicative] is an emerging customer analytics platform, optimised for customer journey analytics.
+[Indicative][indicative] is an emerging customer analytics platform, optimized for customer journey analytics.

 It is particularly well suited for marketers, product managers, and analysts.
-Indicative connects to many data sources in order to give a needed insight into users behavior - and is a great fit for analyzing Snowplow event data.
+Indicative connects to many data sources to help analyze and visualize user behavior - and is a great fit for analyzing Snowplow event data.

 To learn more about using Indicative with Snowplow, take a look at our [previous blog post about Indicative][snowplow-indicative-blog].